Nortech-ai/nortech-python/docs/index.md

                                  batch_size: int = 10000) -> DataFrame
 ```

-Run a deriver locally on a DataFrame or fetching the inputs for a time window.
+Run a deriver locally by fetching its inputs signal data for a given time window.

 **Arguments**: